Dance of the Damned: Remakes

-In 1993, the film was remade as To Sleep with a Vampire by executive producer Roger Corman.
+In 1993, the story was remade as To Sleep with a Vampire by executive producer Roger Corman.
 The film was directed by Adam Friedman and starred Scott Valentine and Charlie Spradling.

 In 2011, Shea said that she wanted to remake her original film:

 I've made it now into much more of a love story.
 I love the new script.
 I think the new script is much better than the old one.
 It's much more of a progression of two people over the course of a night who want to kill each other in the beginning.
 He's taking her to kill her later on and she's trying to kill him as well.
 Then, and over the course of the night they fall in love.
 They truly fall in love.
 He tries to save her at the end.
 He's trying to prevent himself from killing her.
 I think it's much more accessible.